 - January 3: Norway suspends weapons exports to the UAE over concern that Norwegian-made arms could be used in the war in Yemen.
 The move is largely symbolic, given that Norway sold only US$9.7 million worth of military equipment to the UAE in 2016, according to Statistics Norway.
 Weapon sales to the UAE had been allowed since 2010, while Oslo does not permit weapons sales to Saudi Arabia.

-- January 12: In Germany, the Christian Democratic Union and the Social Democrats reach a coalition agreement to form the next government that includes a clause to immediately end weapons sales to countries involved in the Yemen war, “a move apparently targeted at Saudi Arabia, a major buyer of German weaponry,” according to Reuters.
+- January 12: In Germany, the Christian Democratic Union and the Social Democrats agree on a consultation paper that will be the basis for their negotiations to form a coalition government.
+The paper includes a clause to immediately end weapons sales to countries involved in the Yemen war, “a move apparently targeted at Saudi Arabia, a major buyer of German weaponry,” according to Reuters.

 - January 23: Finland’s President Sauli Niinisto, in the midst of a re-election campaign, says during a public debate that his country will suspend arms sales to the UAE.
 All other presidential candidates make a similar public commitment, however Niinisto wins a second term in a landslide victory on January 28.
 Public outcry began in Finland after video appeared online of Emirati forces using Finnish-made armoured vehicles in Yemen.
 Helsinki’s arms sales to Saudi Arabia look set to continue.